 To read more about this exciting news see:

-– Featured photo taken by Ashley Middleton of the NMC.
-Video by Carrie Talus of the NMC.
+– Featured photo and video by Carrie Talus of the NMC.